danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 - tofu[i] refers to the new object instance and it starts with the index 0.
 - new Tofu() refers to the action of creating the new object through passing the data value(s) into the class Tofu.

+This small snippets of code shows that objects can be duplicated and easy to manage.
+This points at one the advantages of using OOP which is the reusability of objects.

 **(Step 5) Display**: How you want to display and present them over time?